Top 10 Survival Tips for Holiday Travel

 Travel early or late in the day.Flight statistics show that planes traveling earlier in the day have a better on-time performance.
 And if your flight is cancelled, you will have the option of taking a flight later in the day.
 Also, there will be fewer lines at security.
 Best time to hit the road?
 When every one else is asleep -- early morning or late at night.
 You can always take a nap when you arrive at your destination or on the ride there (if you aren’t the driver, of course).

 Plan for the unexpected.Have only a half hour before connecting to another flight?
 Traveling to Rochester, NY, during snow season?
 Think ahead and plan accordingly.
 Leave extra time before flights to deal with security, extra time between connections and, for road trips, pack tire chains for snowy conditions, flashlights, and of course, a few band-aids never hurt either.

 Inhale.
-Exhale.The overly friendly person next to you on the plane, the missed connections, the luggage that fell off in the middle of the highway?
+Exhale.The overly friendly person next to you on the plane, the cancelled flights, the luggage that fell off in the middle of the highway?
 All of it will make for great stories over dinner when you finally make it to your destination.
 After all, holiday travel stress is just as much of a tradition as pumpkin pie and regifting.

 Thank you! your flag was submitted.